Black War: Aboriginal population decline

 Estimates of Tasmania's Aboriginal population in 1803, the year of British settlement, range from 3,000 to 7,000.
 Lydall Ryan, citing studies by N.J.B Plomley, Rhys Jones, Colin Pardoe and Harry Lourandos, reaches a figure of 7,000 spread throughout the island's nine nations.
-Nicholas Clements, however, also citing Plomley, Jones and others, estimates the population at 3,000 to 4,000.
+Nicholas Clements, also citing Plomley, Jones and others, estimates the population at 3,000 to 4,000.
 Johnson and McFarlane state that the consensus figure is 4,500 to 5,000.

 Historians also disagree over the extent and causes of Aboriginal population decline before the Black War.
 Ryan argues that the population of some clans near the two main British settlements probably declined from 1803 to 1807 due to settler violence, although other clans possibly prospered from the introduction of hunting dogs.
 She states that by 1819 the Aboriginal and British population reached parity with about 5,000 of each, although among the colonists men outnumbered women four to one.
 At that stage both population groups enjoyed good health, with infectious diseases not taking hold until the late 1820s.
 She therefore concludes that settler violence was the main cause of Aboriginal population decline before the Black War.

-Clements, however, believes that frontier violence does not explain population decline in the first 20 years of British settlement as there were few colonists in the interior.
+Clements believes that frontier violence does not explain population decline in the first 20 years of British settlement as there were few colonists in the interior.
 He argues that reduced fertility caused by venereal diseases was probably a significant cause of early population decline.
 He also states that although the health of the Aboriginal population was generally good, at least one southern Aboriginal clan was decimated by other introduced diseases before the Black War.

 Boyce also argues that the impact of violence and disease on the Aboriginal population was moderate up to 1816 and that there is no evidence of low numbers of children and elderly people nor critically low numbers of women.
-Johnson and McFarlane, however, argue that kidnapping of Aboriginal women by sealers was a key factor in the population decline of Aboriginal clans in the northern and southern coastal regions.
+Johnson and McFarlane argue that kidnapping of Aboriginal women by sealers was a key factor in the population decline of Aboriginal clans in the northern and southern coastal regions.

 Historiography

 Conflict and depopulation

 Writing in 2002, Keith Windschuttle argued that the Aboriginal population in 1803 was only about 2,000, that only 118 Aboriginal people were killed in the conflict with British settlers, and that the conflict was an outbreak of criminality rather than a war.
 His arguments have been challenged by numerous authors including James Boyce, Henry Reynolds, Lyndall Ryan and Nicholas Clements who conclude that the conflict was an Aboriginal war of liberation in which 600 to 900 Aboriginal Tasmanians were killed.

 Geoffrey Blainey and Josephine Flood argue that although Aboriginal deaths in the conflict were devastating, the major cause of Aboriginal depopulation was disease.
-Ryan and Boyce, however, argue that the Aboriginal death rate from disease was low before 1820 and that Aboriginal Tasmanians were more likely to die from disease after they had surrendered to the British.
+Ryan and Boyce argue that the Aboriginal death rate from disease was low before 1820 and that Aboriginal Tasmanians were more likely to die from disease after they had surrendered to the British.